MLOps-OpenAPI/arch-diagrams/use-cases/5-data-ml-ready.md

-# Use Case 5: Data Analysis
+# Use Case 5: ML-ready data

 ## Description